Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Discussion

 \subsection{Constraints on the distance and luminosity}

 From the broadband spectral analysis with \nustar\ and FXT data (Table~\ref{tab:fit_broadband}), we constrained the value of the hydrogen column density to $N_{\rm H} = 0.48^{+0.08}_{-0.07} \times 10^{22}$\,cm$^{-2}$.
 This result was then compared with the estimated column density curve along the line of sight in the direction of \src, which is accessible from the 3D-$N_{\rm H}$-tool\footnote{\url{http://astro.uni-tuebingen.de/nh3d/nhtool}} \citep[][]{Doroshenko2024, Edenhofer2024, Yao2017, Planck2016}, to estimate the source distance, $d$.
 We used a Monte Carlo method to account for the uncertainties in $N_{\rm H}$ and derived a lower limit of $d_{{\rm min},X}\sim 1.6\,{\rm kpc}$ for the distance.
 The peak bolometric flux of the type-I X-ray bursts we estimated in this work is $\sim2.6\times10^{-9}\,\flux$ (Section~\ref{subsubsec:burst spec}).
-By limiting the corresponding peak luminosity under the Eddington luminosity ($L_{\rm Edd}=1.77\times10^{38}\,\lum$ for an NS mass of $1.4\msun$), and assuming the emission is isotropic, we put a loose upper limit of $d_{{\rm max},X}\sim23.8\,{\rm kpc}$ on the distance.
-This value is comparable with the approximate extent of the Galaxy in the direction of \src, which is $\sim25\,{\rm kpc}$.
+The Eddington luminosity for the bursts is $L_{\rm Edd,bst}\approx3.18\times10^{38}\,\lum$, estimated with an NS mass of $1.4\msun$ and a hydrogen mass fraction of $\sim0.1$ (See Section~\ref{subsec:comparison with others} for discussion on the burst fuel).
+By limiting the peak burst luminosity under the Eddington value, and assuming the emission is isotropic, we obtained a loose upper limit of $d_{{\rm max},X}\sim32.0\,{\rm kpc}$ on the distance.
+This value is not constraining as it already exceeds the approximate extent of the Galaxy in the direction of \src, which is $\sim25\,{\rm kpc}$ \citep[e.g.][]{Castro-Ginard2021}.